kimnerd/quadrotor/README.md

 into intermediate waypoints by setting the ``segments`` parameter of ``simulate``.
 This controls how finely the path is subdivided and is independent of the number of simulation steps, allowing gentler control toward the target.
+Waypoints are generated lazily, so extremely large ``segments`` values do not consume excessive memory.

 ## Testing
 The project uses `pytest` for testing (no tests are currently implemented).
 Run: